wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 Remove watcher

-Removes the specified user from the list of watchers for the given work package.
-If the request succeeds, the specified user is not watching the work package anymore.  *Note: This might also be the case, if the specified user did not watch the work package prior to the request.*
+Removes the specified user from the list of watchers for the given WorkPackage.
+If the request succeeds, the specified user is not watching the WorkPackage anymore.  *Note: This might also be the case, if the specified user did not watch the WorkPackage prior to the request.*

 ### Example
 ```dart